 In summary, it is better to use sublimation printing process if you want to customise the following:

 - Fully customised cycling tees

 - Full colour from seam to seam, customised workers’ uniforms

 - Big, bold patterns on customised sports attire

 - Full coloured lanyards

 It is better to use silkscreen or vinyl printing if you want to customise the following:

-At Ark Industries, we specialise in all types of printing techniques and we can provide professional advice on the most suitable type of print for your purpose.
-Call us today at 6352 0988 for a discussion today!
+At Ark Industries, we specialise in all types of t shirt printing techniques and we can provide professional advice on the most suitable type of print for your purpose.
+Send us a message below or call us at +6563520988 for a discussion today!